aframevr/aframe/docs/core/asset-management-system.md

 order: 9
 ---

-A-Frame has an asset management system that allows us to place all of our assets in one place and to preload and cache assets for better performance.
+A-Frame has an asset management system that allows us to place our assets in one place and to preload and cache assets for better performance.

-Games and rich 3D experiences traditionally preload many of their assets, such as models or textures, before rendering their scenes.
+Games and rich 3D experiences traditionally preload their assets, such as models or textures, before rendering their scenes.
 This makes sure that assets aren't missing visually, and this is beneficial for performance to ensure scenes don't try to fetch assets while rendering.

-Assets are placed within `<a-assets>`, and `<a-assets>` is placed within `<a-scene>`.
+We place assets within `<a-assets>`, and we place `<a-assets>` within `<a-scene>`.
 Assets include:

 - `<a-asset-item>` - Miscellaneous assets such as 3D models and materials